 Read MoreFor anyone who’s travelled to North Korea – or has more than a passing interest in all things DPRK – it’s no secret that a great many things are named after the founder of the DPRK, Kim Il-sung.
 Kim Il-sung Square and Kim Il-sung Stadium are just two e …

-Read MoreThe single most common reaction we get when we tell people that we’re travelling to Syria is something along the lines of “is that really appropriate?”, and before we started travelling to Syria it was a genuine concern.
-They’re just emerging from seve …
+Read MoreThe single most common reaction we get when we tell people that we’re travelling to Syria is something along the lines of “is that really appropriate?”, so is it ethical to travel to Syria?
+They’re just emerging from seven years of war, and while milli …

 Read MoreWant to extend your YPT adventure?
 Join one of our great tour extensions